 From the 2008 to the beginning of 2009, she was Artistic Consultant and Acting Artistic Director for the Quinte Ballet School of Canada one of the five professional schools in Canada.
 From 2009 Ballet Mistress for the Balletto di Lombardia directed by Madame Svetlana Pavlova.

-Most recently, she has been nominated as Director of the Ballet Faculty of the International University of Ballet Arts for North America.
+Director of the Ballet Faculty of the International University of Ballet Arts for North America.

 MEMBER OF CID – UNESCO